-Learn about our activities in and around COP26, learn about our experts and discover the ways we’ve been working in collaboration to improve the environment for all our communities.
+Learn about our experts and discover the ways we’ve been working in collaboration to improve the environment for all our communities.

 Edinburgh Innovations is the University of Edinburgh’s commercialisation service.
 We bring University of Edinburgh research to industry, working to identify ideas with value, and facilitating the process of bringing them to life in real-world applications.

 We make ideas work for a better world